 Growth at Port of Hay Point is expected to continue to meet industry demand.

 The Hay Point Marine Offloading Facility infrastructure project is complete and open for business.

 We continue to build a better port to service stakeholder requirements.

 We oversee a variety of services to support the ongoing safe and efficient operations of the port.
 These might include tasks like managing water and waste, coordinating dredging or maintaining the tug harbour, among other responsibilities.

 We also support operations at the port through the provision of pilotage services.

 We demonstrate our commitment to the Hay Point community by supporting local organisations and events, such as Sarina Beach Coconut Festival and swimming lessons at Alligator Creek State School.

-Moreover, the Hay Point Community Reference Group (CRG) provides a forum for locals to discuss topics relevant to operations, development and planning activities within the Port of Hay Point.
+Moreover, the Port of Hay Point Community Reference Group (CRG) provides a community engagement forum for locals to discuss topics relevant to operations, development and planning activities within the port.

 The port is located within the Great Barrier Reef World Heritage Area, and we take our stewardship role seriously.
 We are privileged to operate in such a beautiful part of the world and our environmental program supports our long-term approach to doing business in the region.